 1. Is it a good time to buy Celsius?

 It depends on what you want to do with the coins.
-As the Celsius token unlocks better interest rates, if you’re going to deposit money or borrow on the platform, it’s a very good idea to buy some.
+As the Celsius token unlocks better interest rates, it’s worth grabbing some of its tokens if you’re going to deposit money or borrow on the platform.
 If you’re looking at it as an investment, there are some different things to think about.

 As a long term investor, do you think its price is going to be higher in the future than it is now?
 Or do you expect a pullback first?
 Similarly for short term traders, a lot depends on the current price.
 You can try different analysis techniques to decide if it’s an opportunity right now, or use our very own analysis to help you:

 Celsius (CEL) price now up 115% in December

 2. What problem does Celsius solve, and what are the coin’s investment prospects?